guyi49/just-for-interest/ietls/talking/02事/part1.md

         - That's why I began to decided to make a change.

     - What part of your day do you like best?
-        - it should be the time when my work is over.
+        - It should be the time when my work is over.
-        - that's the time i can dominate freely.
+        - That's the time I can dominate freely.
-        - the part that I can relax myself,such as listening to music ,playing the guitar and watch some short videos.
+        - Playing the guitar,listening to music,watching variety show,do something that can release my pressure.

         - it should be the time when I play the guitar and sing some songs.
         - It's a fast way to release my pressure. .